2DGD-F0TH/2DGD_F0TH/chapters/002_Basics/001_Maths/004_Matrices.md

 ### Multiplication between matrices

-Given 2 matrices with sizes $m \times n$ and $n \times p$ (mind how the number of rows of the first matrix is the same of the number of columns of the second matrix):
+Given 2 matrices with sizes $m \times n$ and $n \times p$ (mind how the number of columns of the first matrix is the same as the number of rows of the second matrix):

 $$ A_{3, 2} = \begin{bmatrix}
     2 & 3\\